HGVSnomenclature/hgvs-nomenclature/docs/consultation/SVD-WG011.md

 <!-- !!! success "Status: accepted" -->
 !!! note "Status: open"

-    proposal SVD-WG011 opened for Community Consultation on May 1st, 2026, closing on August 1st, 2026.
+    Proposal SVD-WG011 opened for Community Consultation on May 1st, 2026, closing on August 1st, 2026.<br>
+    Vote and providide feedback [on GitHub](https://github.com/HGVSnomenclature/hgvs-nomenclature/discussions/255).

 The proposal suggests to specify the HGVS nomenclature recommendations for the description of variants on the RNA level, more specifically the insertion of intron sequences.
+Please vote for the proposal and provide feedback on the associated [GitHub discussion](https://github.com/HGVSnomenclature/hgvs-nomenclature/discussions/255).

 **Background**